Accreditation

 Graduates are eligible to take the national certification examination offered by the American Midwifery Certification Board (AMCB) to earn the credential CNM or CM.
 Completion of the program prepares graduates to work in all practice settings.

-New York State Notice: Thomas Jefferson University is authorized by the state of New York to place students in New York State clinical sites through June 30, 2022.
-At this time, we cannot accept New York state residents.
+New York State Notice: Thomas Jefferson University is authorized by the state of New York to place students in New York State clinical sites with limited capacity, especially in NYC.

 Program Statistics